jconorgrogan/Informational-Constructivism/README.md

 *   Sequential operations within this FSP, under the statistical pressures of the **Viability Condition**, make highly probable the emergence of:
     *   **Ordered memory** (to manage label reuse and maintain informational coherence).
     *   The dominance of **effective irreversibility** in state transitions (due to the costs of perfect reversibility and the information-theoretic nature of K-efficient encoding favored by Viability).
-    *   **Complex internal structure** (rules, models, hierarchies) to manage information efficiently and maintain stability in the face of saturation.
+    *   **Complex internal structure** (rules, models, hierarchies) to manage information efficiently and maintain stability in the face of saturation, driven by the statistical imperative to maintain a viable (bounded) Ledger Cost.

 Thus, an **emergent, local arrow of time** – the ordered trace of the process's effectively irreversible, structured, and often self-referential processing – is a necessary characteristic of such sustained information processing.
 This emergent arrow of time aligns with, and is an operational traversal of, an intrinsic time-like order already present in the atemporal, K-efficient structure of informational dependencies.